-Providing health insurance is one of the top employee benefits you can offer at your organization.
-But before you get started, eligibility for employees doing part-time work depends on federal and state laws, your insurance provider, and other factors.
+Health insurance is one of the top employee benefits you can offer at your organization.
+But before you get started, eligibility for part-time employees depends on federal and state laws, your insurance provider, and other factors.

 Let’s dive into the two main requirements for offering health insurance to your part-time employees in the sections below.

-According to the ACA, healthcare benefits must be offered consistently to all similarly situated employees.
-This means an employer can’t offer health insurance to one part-time worker, but deny health coverage to another part-time employee working the same amount of hours and the same type of job.
+According to the ACA, employers must consistently offer healthcare benefits to all similarly situated employees.
+This means an employer can’t provide health insurance to one part-time worker but deny medical coverage to another part-time employee working the same number of hours and the same type of job.

 Employers should create a written document within their company policy guidelines detailing part-time employee eligibility requirements for health insurance.
-Individual businesses can set their own eligibility regulations, as long as it’s clearly articulated and applied consistently.
+Individual businesses can set their own eligibility regulations if they’re clearly articulated and applied consistently.

 Insurance companies have different rules around offering health insurance to part-time employees.
-Some insurers have policies that allow offering health insurance to part-time workers, while others prohibit it entirely.
+Some insurers have policies that allow offering health insurance to part-time workers, while others prohibit it.
 That’s why checking with your insurance carrier before providing your part-time workers with health coverage is essential.

 Additionally, some insurance companies have minimum participation requirements for their health insurance policies.
-This means that out of all the eligible employees offered your medical plan, a minimum percentage of them must purchase and use it.
+This means that out of all the eligible employees you offer your medical plan, a minimum percentage of them must purchase and use it.

-If you offer health insurance to your part-time employees, they’ll be counted in your participation requirements.
-This is important for employers to know so their policy’s minimum participation rate is met according to the insurance carrier's guidelines.
+If you offer health insurance to your part-time employees, you must include them in your participation rate calculations.
+This number is essential for employers to know so they can meet their policy’s minimum participation rate according to the insurance carrier's guidelines.